Scotiabank Maintains Nexa Resources (NEXA) Sector Perform Recommendation

-As of September 30, 2025, the average one-year price target for Nexa Resources is $5.74/share.
-The forecasts range from a low of $4.04 to a high of $8.81.
-The average price target represents an increase of 4.36% from its latest reported closing price of $5.50 / share.
+As of October 30, 2025, the average one-year price target for Nexa Resources is $6.17/share.
+The forecasts range from a low of $5.05 to a high of $8.81.
+The average price target represents an increase of 8.62% from its latest reported closing price of $5.68 / share.

 See our leaderboard of companies with the largest price target upside.